kaidi-dev/algorithms/README.md

 Algorithms
 -----------
-Implementation of common algorithms in Dart.
+Implementation of common algorithms in Dart with simple explanation.

 ### Sort
 * Bubble Sort